 Easy homemade Fig Jam Cake made with my Slow Cooker Fig Jam can be served as a simple snack cake or dressed up with a drizzle of my Fig and Lemon Preserves and a dollop of whipped cream.
 For a shortcut, you can purchase fig jam if you don't have time to make homemade fig jam.

-My dear church friends, the Knoops, shared their backyard fig harvest with me last year!
+My friends, the Knoops, shared their backyard fig harvest with me recently.
 My figs were almost gone so I was grateful for the bounty.

 I had enough figs from their gifting to make Fig and Lemon Preserves, Slow Cooker Fig Jam, Fresh Figs with Cream Cheese and Wildflower Honey, and this easy Fig Jam Cake made with my Slow Cooker Fig Jam.